 Whenever we suggest renting a car, there is always someone on Facebook claiming ‘you’re going to get kidnapped by the cartel’ or something crazy, these are the uninformed people that you need to unfriend.
 This is just not a thing!
 Unless you are involving yourself in illegal activities, the chances of something like this happening are just ridiculous.

 A: Yes, it is safe.
-We have been renting cars in Cancun and the Riveria Maya since 2013 and have already rented cars from the Cancun airport twice in 2018.
+We have been renting cars in Cancun and the Riveria Maya since 2013 and have already rented cars from the Cancun airport twice in 2018 and an upcoming trip in March 2020.
 We have driven well over 10,000 km over more than a dozen trips and have had no problems and never once felt unsafe.

 While you should always be prepared and take precautions while driving in Mexico or any foreign country, it is a safe activity for tourists.